VenalityXT/Anti-Cheat-Project/docs/memory_monitor.md

 During development:

 - Enable `DEV_MODE = True`
-- Modify code freely
-- Logs are written at `[WARNING]` level for potential tampering
+- Observe `[WARNING]` events to tune thresholds and validate detection logic
-- Debugger detection is ignored, and game termination becomes non-blocking
+- Debugger detection is ignored, and enforcement can be tested safely in a lab environment

 Before production:

 - Disable `DEV_MODE`
-- Regenerate final baselines
+- Confirm `TARGET_PROCESS_NAMES` is accurate
+- Validate threshold behavior against benign workloads
-- Protect key files and folders from modification
+- Protect configuration and log paths from modification

 ---